Q. If I am an incorporated physician, do I need two National Provider Identifiers (NPIs)?

 Even if the practice association is an S corporation or a "disregarded entity" (i.e., tax return can be filed in the physician's name), the above applies.
 From an NPI perspective, an S corporation is no different from a limited liability corporation or any other type of corporation; if the PA receives payments, it must have its own Type 2 NPI.

-More information is available on these fact sheets from the Centers of Medicare & Medicaid Services:
+More information is available from the Centers of Medicare & Medicaid Services:

 Q. If my practice has two NPI numbers, will I be issued two Medicare provider numbers as well?